-According to a 2018 report in The Russell Sage Foundation Journal of the Social Sciences, Canada and 11 European countries already offer universal child benefits, also known as child allowances or child tax credits.
-All of these countries have significantly lower rates of child poverty than the U.S., and data clearly shows that these benefits are part of the reason.
-A 2010 report from Columbia University and the London School of Economics found that when Britain introduced its child allowance in 1999, it cut child poverty rates in half within 10 years.
+Canada and 11 European countries already offer universal child benefits.
+All these countries have much lower rates of child poverty than the U.S., and these benefits are clearly part of the reason.
+A 2010 report published by the Foundation for Child Development found that when Britain created its child allowance in 1999, it cut child poverty rates by more than half within 10 years.

 Another possibility is a carbon dividend.
-A carbon dividend is essentially a carbon tax with all the revenue returned to the citizens through an annual payment, much like the dividends from the Alaska Permanent Fund.
+A carbon dividend is essentially a carbon tax with all the revenue returned to the citizens through an annual payment, much like the Alaska Permanent Fund’s dividends.
 This payment would compensate families for the added fuel costs a carbon tax could bring, and it could also become a cash benefit for low-income households.

-The DC Climate Coalition has proposed a carbon dividend in the District of Columbia, and a state senator introduced a bill to enact one in California.
-However, so far, no state has passed one.
-A carbon dividend would likely be harder to sell to Republicans than a child allowance; a 2018 NBC News poll shows only 15% of Republicans consider global warming an urgent problem.
+A carbon dividend would likely be harder to sell to Republicans than a child allowance.
+According to a 2020 Pew poll, only 30% of Republicans consider global warming an urgent problem.

 A less extreme plan, such as a negative income tax or universal child benefit, has a much better chance of passage.
 These policies could provide many of the same benefits as a universal basic income, such as reduced poverty and streamlined government bureaucracy, at a much more reasonable cost.